Supporting the British Army’s Training and Exercise Management with CTEM

 The progression management and associated data visualisation tool allows commanders and trainers to vary the complexity of training to meet the training audience requirements.
 It enables them to train to the point of failure, analyse what went on, reflect, retrain and learn.
 Equally, new developments in the software support exercise planning across the spectrum of LVC and act as an integration / management spine across the enterprise.
 New capabilities are also being developed to allow a degree of automation in the presentation, set up and resourcing of scenarios to take the training audience to the next level.

-“Commanders will be able to set one or multiple objectives, based on the current capabilities of the training audience – which they can visualise in the software as historic and current data,” David continues.
+“Commanders will be able to set one or multiple objectives, based on the current capabilities of the training audience – which they can visualise in the software as historic and current data,” he continues.
 “Exonaut enables training staff to assign those objectives to a progression of exercises across the live-virtual-constructive spectrum best suited to meet the objectives and the conditions required to reach certification.
 These can then be executed with, and monitored in, Exonaut.”

 “Monitoring the objective data gathered in Exonaut from deployed Observers and from data gathered from the simulations will inform Commanders whether success is expected, and if not, what should be done, i.e., restart or rejig the exercise, to achieve success.
 This is a big advantage that saves the army a lot of time and costs and, most importantly, helps ensure soldiers make the grade and learn along the way.”